Try the Microsoft Azure Storage Explorer

-This guide shows you how to perform common scenarios using the Azure Queue storage service.
+This article will show you how to perform common scenarios using File storage.
 The samples are written in Python and use the Microsoft Azure Storage SDK for Python.
-The scenarios covered include inserting, peeking, getting, and deleting queue messages, as well as creating and deleting queues.
-For more information on queues, refer to the [Next Steps] section.
+The scenarios covered include uploading, listing, downloading, and deleting files.

 Create an Azure storage account

 If you prefer not to create a storage account at this time, you can also use the Azure storage emulator to run and test your code in a local environment.
 For more information, see Use the Azure Storage Emulator for Development and Testing.

 Create a share

 The FileService object lets you work with shares, directories and files.
 The following code creates a FileService object.
 Add the following near the top of any Python file in which you wish to programmatically access Azure Storage.

 The following code creates a FileService object using the storage account name and account key.
 Replace 'myaccount' and 'mykey' with your account name and key.

 file_service = **FileService** (account_name='myaccount', account_key='mykey')

 In the following code example, you can use a FileService object to create the share if it doesn't exist.

 An Azure File Storage Share contains at the very least, a root directory where files can reside.
 In this section, you'll learn how to upload a file from local storage onto the root directory of a share.